 Eye examination fees vary by age group and type of diagnostic testing required.
-Typically, a full health eye examination for an adult ages 19-64 at our office is $120.00 and children under the age of 19 are covered by BC Medical for exams only with a valid & active BC Health Services Card.
+Typically, a full health eye examination for an adult ages 19-64 at our office is $130.00 (+ $30 for contact lens patients) and children under the age of 19 are covered by BC Medical for exams only with a valid & active BC Health Services Card.
 Our staff will be happy to provide more detailed information, based upon your needs.
 We strive to make our comprehensive, professional eye care accessible to all of our patients.

 Regarding BC Medical Services Plan Coverage for eye examinations: BC seniors who are 65 or more years of age have partial coverage for most eye examinations through the BC Medical Services Plan (BC MSP).
 In most cases, children through age 18 have full coverage for preventive eye examinations through BC Medical (MSP).
 Regardless of age, almost all residents of BC are eligible for partial BC MSP coverage if an eye or general health problem or medical reason is detected during the examination, but this cannot be confirmed prior to assessment.
 Unfortunately, BC MSP does not cover preventive eye care for most adults 19-64 years of age.